 At the Liebenberg memorial, turn off right down Schreyvogelgasse, keeping the large brick wall on your left.

-The house you see perched on top of that wall is the late 18th century Pasqualatihaus, once home to a certain Ludwig van Beethoven.
-He spent his time there admiring the view and writing bits and pieces like Fidelio or Für Elise.
+The house you see perched on top of that wall is the late 18th century Pasqualatihaus, once home to a certain Ludwig van Beethoven and now home to a small museum.
+The composer spent his time there admiring the view, drinking coffee, and writing bits and pieces like Fidelio or Für Elise.

 Most people miss this part of Vienna, which has such a (genuine) 1800s feel to it that you may find your way blocked by film crews using the location as a set.